welvin21/welvin21.github.io/src/blog-posts/higher-order-functions-in-javascript/higher-order-functions-in-javascript.md

 console.log(addTwoNumbers(1, 2)); // prints 3
 ```

 **NOTE** - <u>Please be noted that this way of creating a function might not align with the best practice out there.
-I rarely if never see someone using this approach before.
-You should use the `function` keyword or the infamous ES6 arrow function instead.</u>
+I rarely if not never see someone using this approach before.
+You should use the `function` keyword or the infamous ES6 arrow function syntax instead.</u>

 ##### Passing function around